-Printed / Bound Books:
+Printed Books:

-There are many places that offer inexpensive book printing:

-Lulu

-Blurb

-Artifact Uprising

-I'm sure you can think of a few more, many more probably.

-Many labs now offer it as well

-But there are considerations with using printed books.

-1. Quality can be very nice if you work with the right papers and are very careful Notes; with your files 2.
-Inexpensive: You can get a fully printed, bound book with heavy stock for under \$130.
-At that price, you can print one per quarter.
-3. In case of loss or damage, a new portfolio is in your hands within a matter of a few days - without spending those days sitting alongside your printer caffienated through the roof.
-Cons using a printed/bound book: 1.
-Impossible to customize for a specific client showing.
-2. If you are not careful, the book can become stale.
-Showing the same work in June that you showed in December is NOT a great idea.
-3. If you do not upgrade the paper choices and use hard covers, they can look a bit cheesy.
-By all means they should never look like a wedding book.
-Graphistudio (although a wedding book maker) makes some amazing books.
+I love my Graphistudio books.
+They were very expensive.
+They helped me seal the deal in a couple of cases.
+Graphistudio is mostly a wedding book company, but I have used them for a couple of years for my more overall portfolios.
+My books ran \$700 and \$500, respectively.

+Here is my large $12 \times 19$ book with a 1/4" polished-steel cover.
+It contains my portrait work in the front half and wedding work in the back.
+One of the problems with printed books is that it is now not current, as I no longer do wedding photography.

+A large 12x19 book with 1/4-inch stainless-steel cover; portrait and wedding photography

+This is my 16x16 Graphistudio book with graphic design work and photography.
+I use this for large client presentations where I am working on both design and photography.
+It is carried in its own travel case and weighs nearly five pounds.
+When I hand it to someone, they know it is a substantial book.

+Notice that these two Graphistudio books have no "gutter" in the middle.
+In addition, they lay flat on any surface with no binding or having to flatten the pages.
+Handmade, they are not inexpensive, but well worth it for a large presentation that won't be changing all the time.
+I do one of these each year for my Design and Photography studio.
+Photography is much looser, so I use the above Lost Luggage books for that work.

+Graphistudio makes some amazing books.
 Mine have 1/4-inch stainless-steel covers, and they weigh a ton.

 Couture Book: A new and very exciting company doing books is Couture Book.
 You can get a beautiful book there for around \$300.
 I particularly like their New York and Himalaya books.

 Less expensive options: A Blurb book with hard cover.
 I have had great work done with the hard-cover product (soft cover has been a little dicey).
 I made a few Lulu books that turned out pretty well, but they were not "portfolios"; they were photo books.
 Watch out for those books with the holes cut out in the front.
 They may be good for some fun studio work or for home use, but not for portfolio work.

 Oh, I almost forgot AsukaBook.
 They are a sort of middle ground between Blurb and Couture.
-AsukaBook makes very nice books that can be used for portfolio presentations

-(around \$100 or so).
+AsukaBook makes very nice books that can be used for portfolio presentations (around \$100 or so).

-Pros using a printed/bound book: